-Similarly to MBTI, the Insights Discovery assessment uses labels (in Insights Discovery's case, colors) to help individuals describe their traits.
+Similar to Myers-Briggs, the Insights Discovery test uses labels (in Insights Discovery's case, colors) to help individuals describe their traits.
 Insights Discovery's color scheme provides a way for people to remember their results.
 Practitioners could use both assessments as a way to coach employees by first using Insights Discovery to help the employee gain self-awareness and then CliftonStrengths as a scientific and validated instrument to aim their strengths at performance results.

 For example, if an employee's results from the Insights Discovery assessment determined that they were Blue -- or, rather, an Observer -- and then, in their Full 34 CliftonStrengths assessment, Strategic and Analytical were in the employee's Top 5, the conversation would be less about getting work done and more about planning before executing.
 The awareness of being an Observer opens up the conversation for discussion, yet CliftonStrengths allows for a more robust coaching conversation aimed at a performance outcome.